Students and the WSC

 About the Travel Award: Using money raised from the Book Exhibit, the June Morrison Scholarship Fund provides supplemental funds to help defray the cost of student members’ participation at the annual meeting, provided that they are presenting papers at the conference.
 Typically, one or two awards are made to students attending the annual meeting of the WSC.
 The amount of the awards vary by year (usually between $200 and $300), depending on the sales of books at the Book Exhibit the prior year.
 Please note that this scholarship is not related to the Student Paper Competition.
 All students attending the annual meeting are encouraged to apply.

-Eligibility: Any student currently enrolled full-time or part-time in an academic degree program at either the undergraduate or graduate level is eligible to apply for this award, provided that they are presenting a paper at the annual conference.
+Eligibility: All students currently enrolled full-time or part-time in an academic degree program at either the undergraduate or graduate level are eligible to apply for this award, provided that they are presenting one or more papers at the annual conference.
 Conference registration and student membership dues must be paid prior to the scholarship being awarded.

-How to Apply: Email the following information to the chairperson of the Awards Committee, Dr. Hadar Aviram, by 12:00 noon PST on Friday, October 13, 2017.
-Award winners will be notified in writing by December 15, 2017.
+How to Apply: Email the following information to the chairperson of the Awards Committee, Dr. Alyssa Chamberlain, by 12:00 noon PST on Friday, October 7, 2022.
+Award winners will be notified in writing by December 2, 2022.

 Applicants for June Morrison Travel Awards must submit two documents:

-- A cover letter indicating that your are applying for the travel award.
+- A cover letter indicating that the student is applying for the travel award.
 This cover letter must contain all of the following information:

-- your full contact information, including your name, address, phone number, and email address;
+- the student’s full contact information, including name, address, phone number, and email address;

-- a brief explanation of how conference attendance will be valuable to your career development (including how it will relate to future career plans);
+- a brief explanation of how conference attendance will be valuable to the student’s career development (including how it will relate to future career plans);

-- a summary of other funding sources available to you, if any; and
+- a summary of other funding sources available to the student, if any; and

-- a brief summary of how your presentation fits into your larger research trajectory (i.e., what, if any, are your plans for the project you plan to present at the conference, such as use in project, thesis, or dissertation; submission for publication to a specific journal; etc.).
+- a brief summary of how the student’s presentation fits into his or her larger research trajectory (i.e., what, if any, are the student’s plans for the project that he or she plans to present at the conference, such as use in project, thesis, or dissertation; submission for publication to a specific journal; etc.).

-Finally, to complete an application for June Morrison Travel Awards, each applicant must have a faculty sponsor from your school write an email message to the chairperson of the Awards Committee indicating his/her support of your request for travel funds.
+Finally, to complete an application for June Morrison Travel Awards, each applicant must have a faculty sponsor from his or her college/university write an email message to the chairperson of the Awards Committee indicating the faculty member’s support of the student’s request for travel funds.

 Each year the WSC sponsors a social event, at which food is provided, to facilitate student members meeting with each other.
 See the conference schedule for the time and place.